nuodb/nuodb-helm-charts/docs/HowtoTLS.md

 3. Bind secrets

 ### Creating Keys
 NuoDB does not recommend using the pre-generated TLS keys shipped with the NuoDB container.
+Starting with NuoDB 4.2, the NuoDB container no longer contains pre-generated keys.
 You can either create your own TLS keys or create them using the convenience script provided with the docker image:

 ```docker run --rm -d --name create-tls-keys nuodb/nuodb-ce:latest -- \